Ter Sámi: History

-In the end of the 19th century, there were six Ter Sámi villages in the eastern part of the Kola Peninsula, with a total population of approximately 450.
+In the end of the 19th century, there were six Ter Sámi villages in the eastern part of the Kola Peninsula, Yokanga, Lumbovka, Ponoy, Sosnovka, Kuroptevsky, and Kamensky with a total population of approximately 450.
 In 2004, there were approximately 100 ethnic Ter Sámi of whom two elderly persons speak the language; the rest have shifted their language to Russian.

 The rapid decline in the number of speakers was caused by Soviet collectivisation, in the 1930s, and the largest Ter Sámi village, Yokanga, was declared "perspectiveless" and its inhabitants were forced to move to the Gremikha military base.

 Documentation

 There are no educational materials or facilities in Ter Sámi, and the language has no standardized orthography.
 The language is incompletely studied and documented, though text specimens and audio recordings as well as dictionaries for linguistic purposes exist.